 There are 7 things you can do to be ready for your QSA-led PCI DSS assessment.
-Join me on Thursday, June 21, 2018 for a live educational webinar on this topic.
+Join me on Thursday, June 21, 2018 for an educational webinar on this topic.

 Along with the 7 ways to uncomplicate your assessment, you’ll learn:

 - How to view your payment card environment through the eyes of a QSA;

 - Why a “corporate understanding” of payment data security is business critical;

 - Which key security processes must be documented; and

 - How to engage the right QSA at the right time.